fbpx

 -The employee resigns his employment;

--The employment relationship is frustrate;
+-The employment relationship is frustrated;

 -There is just cause for termination of employment;

--The employment contract contains a valid term providing for the amount of notice to be given in the event of termination; or
+-The employment contract contains a valid term providing for the amount of notice to be given in the event of termination or

 -The employment contract is for a fixed term.